How To Cope With Relocation Depression: Why Does Moving Make Me Feel Sad?

 - Finding moments for laughter

 Try to give yourself time to adjust to your new situation.
-Your symptoms of depression may lessen over time as you learn more about your neighborhood, home, and new city.
-It’s okay to spend more time at home or focus more on self-care while feeling down in the first few months after moving.
-It can be a significant transition, and your body may require time to rest and recover.
+Symptoms of relocation depression may lessen over time as you learn more about your neighborhood, home, and new city.
+It’s okay to spend more time at home or focus more on self-care if you experience symptoms of depression in the first few months after moving.
+It can be a significant transition, and your mind and body may require time to rest and recover.

-If you have moved to a location where you lack a social circle, it can seem challenging to make new friends.
+If you’ve moved to a new environment where you lack a social circle, it can seem challenging to make new friends.
 Just like in post-college depression, being far from close friends is one of the reasons for relocation depression.

-If you're in a more rural area, sign up to meet friends online.
+If your relocation has brought you to a more rural area, you might sign up to meet friends online.
 You might be able to get local tips from others on a friendship or dating app and meet someone for drinks or food.
-As you make new friends, your new home could start to feel less overwhelming and you may feel a greater sense of hope for a happy future in your new location.
+As you make new friends, your new home could start to seem less overwhelming, and you may feel a greater sense of hope for a happy future in your new location after relocation depression.

-Finally, meeting with a counselor may be beneficial if you are unable to relieve symptoms of relocation depression on your own.
-Therapists are trained in providing mental health services that can address depression and other mental health conditions and concerns.
-If your depression worsens or lasts longer than a few weeks or months, your therapist may have the tools to support you during the healing process.
+Finally, meeting with a counselor may be beneficial if you have a clinical diagnosis or you’re unable to relieve symptoms of relocation depression on your own.
+You can seek professional help through services provided by mental health clinics and other organizations.
+Therapists are trained in providing mental health services that can address depression and anxiety disorders, among other mental health conditions.
+If you experience relocation depression that worsens or lasts longer than a few weeks or months, your therapist can act as a support system during the healing process.

 Moving from one place to another involves packing supplies and loading and labeling boxes of different sizes.
 It is a venture that can affect a person’s mental health in a big way.
 Even one’s behavioral health is not left out.
 When you arrive at the new destination, you are most likely tired of all the packing.
 You may also feel unsure of how long it will take for you to feel at home or be mentally ready to settle.